killerwolf/chrome-extension-infinite-scroll/docs/CONTRIBUTING.md

 # Contributing to SuperScroll

+## Project Structure

+See [ARCHITECTURE.md](./ARCHITECTURE.md) for a full breakdown of the project structure, key files, and technical details.

 Thank you for your interest in contributing to SuperScroll!
 This guide will help you get started with contributing to our advanced auto-scroll Chrome extension.

 ## 🚀 Quick Start